noahpombas-dev/discord-bot/README.md

 ## Instructions
-- create a .env File
+- .env
+  - replace yourDiscordBotToken with your Token
-  - token=yourDiscordBotToken
+- handler/index.js
+  - replace yourDiscordServerID with your discord server ID
+    - Important: The Bot needs to be in the server!

-- npm i (to download all libraries)
+- npm i (download all libraries)
 - node index.js (to start the bot)